jialiang/HTML-to-PDF-UA/README.md

 - Download the source code for [OpenHTMLtoPDF 1.0.10](https://github.com/danfickle/openhtmltopdf/releases/tag/openhtmltopdf-parent-1.0.10) (Later versions might work too).
 - Extract it and open your console in the created folder.
 - Do `git init`.
-- Copy the [patch](https://github.com/jialiang/HTML-to-PDF-UA/tree/master/openhtmltopdf/0001-Add-alt-text-to-Annotation-of-Link.patch) into the folder and apply it by doing `git am 0001-Add-alt-text-to-Annotation-of-Link.patch`.
+- Copy the [patches](https://github.com/jialiang/HTML-to-PDF-UA/tree/master/openhtmltopdf/) into the folder and apply them by doing `git am *.patch`.
-- Optionally, do the same for other patches
 - Run `mvn clean install` to compile, test, package and install it into your local Maven repository.
 - Clone this repository.
 - Run `mvn clean package` to compile, test and package this project.